cordhum/docs/docs/modelling.md

 An appellation is a sign, usually in the form of a string of characters, used for referencing an entity (person object, place, an event etc.).
 More appellations can refer, in the same language, to the same entity, as in the case of:

-> Monna Lisa or La Gioconda. which both refers to the same painting
+> Mona Lisa or La Gioconda. which both refers to the same painting

 Appellations can also be tied to a specific time interval, such as in the case of: